You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 "The vehicle the man took was recovered in Milton around 11.45pm, where he fled on foot."

 Supt Sweeney said the officer initially involved has been offered full support after this event, and an investigation team has been set up.

 The manhunt started after a vehicle of interest failed to stop for police about 6.30pm.

 The second car was found abandoned in Milton at 11.45pm and Otago Daily Times readers reported a heavy police presence in the town overnight.

 Supt Sweeney said the pursuit was initiated and the vehicle came to a stop near Cromwell.

 The driver then allegedly presented a firearm at police, before taking a police vehicle and fleeing the scene along State Highway 8.

-The driver then abandoned the police vehicle near Shingle Creek, and took a vehicle from a member of the public.
+The driver then abandoned the police vehicle near Signal Creek, and taken a vehicle from a member of the public.